Vlasenko2006/RoBERTA_LL/README.md

 ## How it works (technical flow)
+- A user writes and submits his requests (his/company name, e-mail, search keywords, etc.) in the `index.html`
-- The .NET frontend forwards the request to a Python script that performs the main processing.
+- The FastAPI establishes communcation between frontend (index.html) top-level subroutine in backend (main.api) sending these requests from/to Python block that performs the main processing.
 The Python pipeline:
   - Loads the specified sites and performs ELT processing.
   - Detects and extracts reviews from the raw text using rule-based methods and the DistilBERT model.
   - Performs vector and semantic analysis to identify the most representative and the most salient comments.